konstellation-io/website/content/en/docs/KRE/user/10_Intro/_index.md

 {{< imgproc versions_architecture Resize "1000x" />}}

-NATS acts as an event broker, when building our projects we must provide the order and id of the nodes compromising our workflow, so remember, nodes will be executed in an specific order.
+NATS acts as an event broker, when building our projects we must provide the order and id of the nodes compromising our workflow, so remember, nodes will be executed in a specific order.
-Also an entrypoint must be declared so we can call our project.
+Also, an entrypoint must be declared, so we can call our project.
 So, for the moment being we can make some calls to a started version from within the cluster.
 But what happens when we want to call a version from outside the cluster?
 We must then publish a version.